 Y Dios sobresaltado nos oprime

-And God startled presses upon us
+And God, startled, presses upon us

 but barely opens the bloody cottons